gabriel-anjos/AlgorithmJS/README.md

 # AlgorithmJS
-Repository created to practice javascript algorithm skills
+Repository created to practice javascript algorithm skills. exercise : one.